eugenedm/digitalcoach/_posts/2020-02-16-p1-2-from-current-to-desired.md

 We are talking to them in the future because we need to know their goals and vision for the next year.

 And I believe it is the only way to make them happy about the desired outcome.
-They will tel you.
+They will simply tell you.
+It works beautifully.

+And if you want to ask this question from the present time, you can say this:

 "What has to have happened in your life so you feel great about  achieving your dream goals?"